Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Example: Single-valued version of 2F1 and double copy formula

 \begin{defn} For generic values of $a,b,c$, the single-valued versions of $F$ and $G$ are given by:

 \end{defn}

 As explained in Remark \ref{rem: why Fs is sv of F}, the coefficients of the Laurent expansion of $F^{\,\s}(a,b,c;y)$ around $a=b=c=0$ are obtained by applying the de Rham projection and the single-valued period map to (motivic lifts of) the coefficients of the Laurent expansion of $F(a,b,c;y)$.
-The same statement is turue for $G^{\,\s}$ and $G$, even though it is slightly less straightfoward in view of \eqref{eq: G in terms of calG}.
-The main point is that the Lefschetz element $\Lef^\dR$ of $\MT(k)$, which is a motivic lift of $2\pi i$, is sent to $0$ by the de Rham projection.
-Therefore, expanding the prefactor $(-1)^{a+b-c}\,\frac{\sin(\pi a)\sin(\pi (c-a))}{\pi \sin(\pi c)}$ of \eqref{eq: G in terms of calG} around $a=b=c=0$ and taking the de Rham projection of the natural motivic lifts of the coefficients yields $\frac{a(c-a)}{c}$.
-There is no natural expression for $G^{\,\s}$ in terms of $F^{\,\s}$ for the same reasons as in Remark \ref{rem: why Fs is sv of F}.
+The same statement is true for $G^{\,\s}$ and $G$ in view of \eqref{eq: G in terms of calG} (again because the Lefschetz element $\Lef^{\mathfrak{m}}$ of $\MT(k)$, which is a motivic lift of $2\pi i$, is sent to zero by the de Rham projection.)
+There is no natural expression for $G^{\,\s}$ in terms of $F^{\,\s}$ for the same reasons as in Remark \ref{rem: Gs not in terms of Fs}.

 The next proposition expresses single-valued hypergeometric functions as a double copy of the classical hypergeometric functions.
-It shows in particular that $F^{\,\s}$ and $G^{\,\s}$ are (multivalued) holomorphic functions of generic complex numbers $a,b,c$ and (single-valued) analytic functions of $y\in\mathbb{C}\setminus \{0,1\}$.
+It shows in particular that $F^{\,\s}$ and $G^{\,\s}$ are holomorphic functions of generic complex numbers $a,b,c$ and (single-valued) analytic functions of $y\in\mathbb{C}\setminus \{0,1\}$.

 \begin{prop} For all generic $a,b,c$ we have the double copy formulae:

 and

 where we have set